OAID/Tengine/tools/quantize/README.md

 ```
 $ ./quant_tool_uint8 -h
 [Quant Tools Info]: optional arguments:
         -h    help            show this help message and exit
         -m    input model     path to input float32 tmfile
         -i    image dir       path to calibration images folder
+        -f    scale file      path to calibration scale file
--o    output model    path to output int8 tmfile
+        -o    output model    path to output uint8 tmfile
         -a    algorithm       the type of quant algorithm(0:min-max, 1:kl, default is 0)
--g    size            the size of input image(using the resize the original image,default is 3,224,224
+        -g    size            the size of input image(using the resize the original image,default is 3,224,224)
--w    mean            value of mean (mean value, default is 104.0,117.0,123.0
+        -w    mean            value of mean (mean value, default is 104.0,117.0,123.0)
         -s    scale           value of normalize (scale value, default is 1.0,1.0,1.0)
         -b    swapRB          flag which indicates that swap first and last channels in 3-channel image is necessary(0:OFF, 1:ON, default is 1)
         -c    center crop     flag which indicates that center crop process image is necessary(0:OFF, 1:ON, default is 0)
+        -y    letter box      the size of letter box process image is necessary([rows, cols], default is [0, 0])
--y    letter box      flag which indicates that letter box process image is necessary(maybe using for YOLO, 0:OFF, 1:ON, default is 0)
+        -k    focus           flag which indicates that focus process image is necessary(maybe using for YOLOv5, 0:OFF, 1:ON, default is 0)
--t    num thread      count of processing threads(default is 4)
+        -t    num thread      count of processing threads(default is 1)

+[Quant Tools Info]: example arguments:
+        ./quant_tool_uint8 -m ./mobilenet_fp32.tmfile -i ./dataset -o ./mobilenet_uint8.tmfile -g 3,224,224 -w 104.007,116.669,122.679 -s 0.017,0.017,0.017
 ```

 ## 2.4 Demo